zealsprince/ti18n/README.md

 // Set the default locale
 i18n.setLanguage('en');

-// Translate using the generated keys (preferred approach) console.log(i18n.translate(i18n.keys.greeting)); // Output: Hello
+// Translate a key the easiest way. console.log(i18n.translate(i18n.keys.greeting)); // Output: Hello

+// You can specify the raw key yourself.
+Keep in mind, the header and separator here are the defaults.
+You can modify them in the constructor. console.log(i18n.translate('i18n::greeting')); // Output: Hello

+// Keep in mind, specifying just 'greeting' will not work as the header is missing, making it ambiguous. console.log(i18n.translate('greeting')); // Output: greeting

 // Translation with parameters console.log(i18n.translate(i18n.keys.welcome, { name: 'John' })); // Output: Welcome, John!

-// Alternatively, you can translate using a specific language.
-You can also specify the key yourself.
-// Keep in mind, the header and separator here are the defaults.
-You can modify them in the constructor. console.log(i18n.translateTo('i18n::greeting', 'en')); // Output: Hello

 ```

 ### Check Translation Coverage